Skip to content

 batch() -> Generator[None, None, None]

-Reduces disk I/O for bulk inserts.
-Batches can nest; only the outermost batch triggers a save.
+Batches can nest; only the outermost batch triggers commit/rollback.

 Example